+The severity of a drought would determine the scale of the event.
+The vast majority of Holden residents and businesses are provided water produced by Holden and supplemented by the City of Worcester when necessary.
+The small remainder use private wells.
 The US Drought Monitor also records information on historical drought occurrence.
 Unfortunately, data are only available at the state level.
-US Drought Monitor categorizes drought on a D0-D4 scale as shown below.
+The US Drought Monitor categorizes drought on a D0-D4 scale as shown below.